NoahWMueller/Eyesim/README.md

 ##  Background: EyeSim Simulator

-EyeSim is a mobile robot simulator developed to mirror the behavior of EyeBot hardware, including differential steering, onboard synthetic vision, bumpers, odometry, and more.
-It allows programs written for the real robot to be run unchanged in simulation, ensuring high fidelity and seamless transferability.:contentReference[oaicite:0]{index=0}
+EyeSim is a mobile robot simulator developed to mirror the behavior of EyeBot hardware, including differential steering, onboard synthetic vision, odometry, and more.
+It allows programs written for the real robot to be run unchanged in simulation, ensuring high fidelity and seamless transferability.

 ---